 A survivor of sexual coercion and emotional abuse in some of her early relationships, Jess is passionate about delving deep with a variety of holistic wellness practices to help uncover and heal old emotional wounds which we tend to carry forward with us throughout life.
 Jess feels strongly about amplifying and uplifting fellow wellness practitioners of colour, as well as highlighting specific practices that are typically heavily appropriated from POC cultures, in order to bring these practices to other minority and underrepresented folks who may not otherwise have access.
 Jess enjoys geeking out about Yoga, meditation, mindfulness, journaling, conscious art and music, mirror-work, energy healing, self-reflection, and radical self acceptance just to name a few.
 She aims to bring these and other practices together to work through the damage caused by internalizing multiple forms of oppression, and transmute that damage so that those having suffered from it are able to heal and live their lives in their fullest and most unapologetically authentic expression of themselves.

-Sarah Downey (she/her) - Information Technology Coordinator
+Sarah Downey (she/her) - Board Secretary and IT Coordinator

 Sarah Downey is a mom of three kids and an Instructor at Georgian College.
 With her website building skills, technical know-how and her drive to tear down white supremacy, she has joined the UPlift Black Board of Directors.

 Sarah enjoys working on the UPlift Black Newsletters and building the website and helps as an admin for the Facebook page and groups.